antismash/documentation/docs/install.md

 [^1]: DIAMOND 0.7.10 has a bug causing it to always exit with an error state, even if it ran successfully.
 This in turn will cause antiSMASH to log an error.
 This is harmless.
-If possible, use DIAMOND 0.7.11 once that is released.
+If possible, use DIAMOND 0.7.11.

 ```bash
 virtualenv as3